 Use motivational mantras to convince yourself you’re invincible and you’re far more likely to clock a new personal best at The Big Half

-“I am running fast and strong...
-I am running fast and strong...”
-As I climb an interminable hill for the third time in a punishing 10km race, the truth may be anything but.
-However, the words fit in nicely with the rhythm of my feet and if I tell myself I’m running well, then perhaps I’ll believe it.
+Thinking to yourself “I am running fast and strong...
+I am running fast and strong...” as you climb an interminable hill for the third time in a punishing 10K, the truth may be anything but.
+However, the words fit in nicely with the rhythm of your feet and if you tell yourself you’re running well, then perhaps you’ll believe it.

 It seems logical.
 After all, if we tell ourselves we’re no good, or that we can’t do it, we tend to prove ourselves right.

 In one study, published in the Journal of Sport Behaviour, subjects were randomly assigned to one of two groups taking part in a dart-throwing test.
 Both groups were told to aim for the bull’s eye on each of their 15 throws, but the first group were asked to tell themselves ‘You cannot do it’ each time they let the dart go, while the second group said ‘You can do it’.
 The results showed significantly greater accuracy in the can-do group.

 “There is lots of evidence showing that what we say to ourselves can influence how we feel and how we perform in sport,” says Andy Lane, professor of sports psychology at the University of Wolverhampton.